 Although preparation is not particularly necessary, students should spend enough time preparing the reports as a review and deepening their understanding.

 In case of questions, students should come to the office of the professor in charge.
-After the grade evaluation, a class for feedback on the content that was insufficiently understood will be conducted.
+After the grade evaluation,

 Continue to 資源情報解析学(3)